-We recommend that you contact either your doctor or Health centre for advice on vaccinations and travel health.
-Safetravel has a comprehensive website that you may also find useful www.safetravel.govt.nz
+We recommend that you contact either your GP for advice on vaccinations and travel health.

 The risk of contracting malaria is often a concern when visiting the Kruger National Park.
 The Kruger is one of the two South African National Parks that are situated in malaria risk areas.
 It is important to note that the risk of malaria is usually low, even in the summer months.
 The highest risk period is between November and April - the end of the summer rainy season.